Minecraft-Modded-War/NuclearPaper/README.md

 High-performance Spigot fork that aims to fix gameplay and mechanics inconsistencies.

+<!> Beware: This fork is made to contain features specifically tailored towards the NuclearLands server <!>
+This means that this will mess with existing Minecraft features.
+Please do not use this.

 **Support and Project Discussion:**
  - [Our forums](https://forums.papermc.io/), [Discord](https://discord.gg/papermc), or [IRC](https://webchat.esper.net/?channels=paper)